bbauska/UofM-AdvStyling/readme.md

 ![](images/image199.webp){width="4.0in" height="2.24957239720035in"}

 -   First let's talk about the smallest screen size that Bootstrap deals with.
-It\'s kind of a custom iPhone retina screen.
-It basically deals with any screen that\'s from 0 to 320 pixels.
+It&apos;s kind of a custom iPhone retina screen.
+It basically deals with any screen that&apos;s from 0 to 320 pixels.

--   This is a kind of problematic screen size, and I want to mention it right away because what I found is that students and myself will use a small break-point, but then it doesn\'t actually work on our browser.
-The reason for this is that some browsers, even if they are only 150 pixels wide at that point, won\'t return a number smaller than something in the 300s.
+-   This is a kind of problematic screen size, and I want to mention it right away because what I found is that students and myself will use a small break-point, but then it doesn&apos;t actually work on our browser.
+The reason for this is that some browsers, even if they are only 150 pixels wide at that point, won&apos;t return a number smaller than something in the 300s.
 This break-point may never trigger for you.
-It\'s something to think about when you first start coding.
+It&apos;s something to think about when you first start coding.
-    It\'s also not very common right now, so let\'s go on to the extra small devices and phones.
+    It&apos;s also not very common right now, so let&apos;s go on to the extra small devices and phones.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->